limeiCode/MissionToMarsWebScraping/README.md

 ## Technologies Used

+*  **Bootstrap Table** is used to set the layout of the webpage and it can makes a *Responsive Tables* by using `table-responsive` class.
+It scrolls horizontally up to small devices (under 768px) and when viewing on anything larger than 768px wide no any difference.

 * Web Scraping Framework **Selenium** and it's API **Webdriver** are used to connect with the browser and navigate the sites.

 * Third party Python library **Beautiful Soup** is used to parse out the necessary data from HTML documents using the parse tree created by Beautiful Soup.